rippinrobr/cljs-intro/README.md

 ## Part 4

-- Article: [Using Shoreleave-pubsub] - Coming Soon
+- Article: Using Shoreleave-remote - Coming Soon
 - Code: Not Available

 ## License